 The instruction sequence is shown in 32KB Half Block Erase Instruction Sequence Diagram figure.
 Chip Select (CS#) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the Half Block Erase (HBE) instruction is not executed.
-As soon as Chip Select (CS#) is driven High, the self-timed Block Erase cycle (whose duration is the Half Block Erase cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
+As soon as Chip Select (CS#) is driven High, the self-timed Block Erase cycle (whose duration is the triangle of the Write in Progress (WIP) bit.
+The Write in Progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Half Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.